zenml-io/blog.zenml.io/_posts/2022-03-9-github-actions-in-action.md

 !(Comment on PR with a rocket-emoji reaction)[../assets/posts/github-actions/Rocket.png]

-{% include note.html content="Using `issue-comment` as a trigger seems to currently be only supported if the workflow with this type of trigger has ended up on the default branch of the repo already.
+{% include note.html content="Using 'issue-comment' as a trigger seems to currently be only supported if the workflow with this type of trigger has ended up on the default branch of the repo already.
 As such this feature is not fully tested on our side yet as it will only reach our main branch in the coming week.
 I'll make sure to update this if something changes along the way." %}